Dynatrace/ace-box/user-skel/repos/hot-im/exercises/02-lab/README.md

 1. Disable alerting for certain disks **or**
 2. Exclude those disks from being monitored at all

-> TO DO: check with Nacho & Ed if it's acceptable to recommend the first approach (disable alerting rather than disable monitoring).
-If yes, add instructions on how to exclude a disk from alerting - this seems more work than to exclude a disk from monitoring.

 💡 You can customize most settings at three levels:
 1. **Entity level**: this will override any host group level or global settings
 2. **Host group level**: this will override any global settings